 Aside from being able to bid on federal contracting jobs with the DoD, many businesses are unaware of the additional benefits that come with achieving CMMC compliance.
 One of the biggest advantages of obtaining CMMC certification is to improve business processes while simultaneously protecting sensitive CUI and intellectual property in the supply chain.

-There are also other benefits to consider when contemplating CMMC compliance.
+There are other benefits to consider when contemplating CMMC compliance.
 Adopting best practices across the five maturity levels can help businesses better prepare for and prevent cyber incidents.

 CMMC certification can also help businesses recover from cyber incidents faster and without financial penalization.
 Finally, achieving CMMC certification helps maximize the cybersecurity resilience of the DIB and DoD.